RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ## 12. Stewardship

 ### Core insight:
-When caring for others' identity—empowering or exploiting?
+When caring for others’ identity, are we empowering or exploiting?

 ### Key question:
-How do we protect those who can't exit or refuse?
+How do we protect those who can’t exit or refuse?

-*18 years of credential accumulation without child consent.*
+*18 years of credential accumulation without child consent*

 ---